 It is easily reachable by public transport or by driving.

 If driving, enter "Bavariaring, München" in the GPS and look for the impressive "Bavaria statue".
 However, note that parking is hard to find near the grounds and either staying nearby or taking public transport is best.

 Entry to Grounds: Admission is free (except to the “Historical Wies'n”) and regulated through nine entrances.

 Serving Times: Beer will be sold in the tents from 12 noon til 22:30 on Opening day; 10:00 to 22:30 on weekdays; 9:00 to 22:30 on Saturdays, Sundays and holidays.
 The festival will close at 23:30 on October 3rd.
 The only exception to this is the Käfer tent which closes at 13:00 (last orders at 12:15).

-2017 Design: This year's design will be prominently presented on posters, mugs and merchandise throughout the grounds.
-Purchase a solid mug to take home with the new design depicting the Riesenrad (Ferris wheel), Mass, pretzel, and Lebkuchenherz (giant gingerbread heart).
+2018 Design: This year's Oktoberfest design will be prominently displayed on merchandise throughout the grounds.
+Purchase a stein (stone mug) to take home with the new design of blue skies, the Riesenrad (Ferris wheel) and two mass mid "prost" (cheers).

 Where to Stay: The city is well-prepared for the massive influx each year.
 That said, prices on accommodation skyrocket during the festival and go even higher for last-minute reservations.
 Demand is slightly less on weekdays and during the second full-week versus the first week or ending weekend.